 The latest draft of the EHDS defines the term more broadly as:

-“any appliance or software intended by the manufacturer to be used by a natural person for processing electronic health data specifically for providing information on the health of individual persons, or the delivery of care for other purposes than the provision of healthcare.” (emphasis added)
+any software, or any combination of hardware and software, intended by the manufacturer to be used by a natural person, for the processing of electronic health data, specifically for providing information on the health of natural persons, or the delivery of care for purposes other than the provision of healthcare.” (emphasis added) (Art.
+2(2)(ab) EHDS)

-Wellness applications claiming interoperability with the EHR system in relation to the harmonized components of EHR systems (and thus complying with the essential requirements and applicable common specifications), must, before they are placed on the market (and just like EHR systems) use a “digital testing environment” made available by the European Commission or the Member States to assess the harmonized components of their application.
+Wellness applications claiming interoperability with the EHR system in relation to the harmonized components of EHR systems (and thus complying with the essential requirements and applicable common specifications), must, before they are placed on the market (and just like EHR systems) use a “digital testing environment” made available by the European Commission or the Member States to assess the harmonized components of their application (Art.
+40(3) EHDS).

 Assuming the result of the test is positive, the manufacturer has to apply a (digital) label to the wellness application to inform the user of the interoperability and its effects.
 The label is issued by the manufacturer and is valid for a maximum of three years.
-The European Commission will determine the format and content of the label.
+The European Commission will determine the format and content of the label (Art.
+47 EHDS).

 Interoperability of a wellness application does not mean automatic transfer of data to the user’s EHR.
-Such sharing may only take place with consent of the users, who must also have the technical ability to decide which parts of the data they want to insert in their EHR and in which circumstances.
+Such sharing may only take place with the consent of the users, who must also have the technical ability to decide which parts of the data they want to insert in their EHR and in which circumstances (Art.
+48(2) EHDS).

-Finally, manufacturers of labelled wellness applications must register their application, including the results of the test environment, into an the EU database maintained and made public by the European Commission.
+Finally, manufacturers of labelled wellness applications must register their application, including the results of the test environment, into an the EU database maintained and made public by the European Commission (Art.
+49 EHDS).

 b) Medical devices